tuchangwei/Blog/source/aboutme/index.md

 ✅ 24/7 available
 ✅ 9+ years of iOS development experience
 ✅ 5+ years of Swift coding experience
+✅ 5+ years of Remote work experience
 ✅ 2+ years of Kotlin coding experience
-✅ work effciently by using Vim, RxSwift and RxJava
+✅ Use Vim, RxSwift and RxJava to get the fast development speed and steady productions.
 # Job Success Score on Upwork
 ![Level](index/UpworkLevel.png)
 # Work Feedback